ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 One problem with implementing the Hard Fork was that if many users needed to "opt-in" with additional confuguration, many (perhaps most) users and miners would be operating on the "unforked" chain, which would all but guaruntee that a chain split would occur and create problems that will be explored shortly.
 The "solution" was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users who wish to be on the current version of Ethereum to "opt-out" of the fork.

-In a veiled attempt to maintain some level of neutrality, the decision of which default to use for geth [was made](https://blog.ethereum.org/2016/07/15/to-fork-or-not-to-fork/) was based on the outcome of a "coin vote".
+In a veiled attempt to maintain some level of neutrality, the decision of which default to use for Geth [was made](https://blog.ethereum.org/2016/07/15/to-fork-or-not-to-fork/) was based on the outcome of a "coin vote".

 Coin votes, where 1 ETH = 1 vote, are notoriously bad tools to reflect the opinions of a community, especially where those voting are financially incentivsed.
 If one whale has 90,000 ETH, and 10,000 dedicated community members only have 8 ETH each on average, the whale can gauruntee a win and dictate what the consensus of "the Ethereum community" is.
 Smaller position voters also have less incentive to participate as they have individually less sway and they collectively requrie a far higher level coordination, effort and gas fees to participate.
 On top of this, this coin vote had no minimum quorum (only 6% of Ether voted), and most shockingly, it was announced and concluded within 12 hours, giving very little time to coordinate any reponse from anti-forkers, making it impossible get input from half the world that was asleep.